davidaramant/blog-content/content/post/the-buddhabrot-part-5.md

 * By applying some **tone mapping** concepts there might be a way to bring out more detail in the output.
 * Everyone always, _always_ asks me if I'm going to make a bigger one.
 A terapixel is a nice round number but you _really_ start getting into some headaches:
   * A terapixel version would have around _16 times_ the image data for... two more zoom levels?
 Hosting 16GB of JPEGs is one thing; 256GB is quite another.
   * The time involved goes up substantially too.
 For example, the [Google Guetzli](https://github.com/google/guetzli/) JPEG encoder can drastically reduce the size of images.
 However, they warn that it takes around 1 minute of CPU time for 1 megapixel.
-OK, so 1 terapixel of images would take... over 2 years?
+OK, so 1 terapixel of images would take...
+2 years?
 And, whoops, it's not just 1 terapixel because that's only the _deepest zoom level_ - if you count all the images for the other zoom levels it's over 1.3 terapixels of images.

 We'll see what/if I decide to do...